Strong Random Password Generator

 - Do not use similar words or phrases in multiple passwords; for example. iLoveAGoodPassword and iLoveAGreatPassword

-- Using a password manager can be a great way of storing your passwords meaning you only have to remember one master password.
+- Using a password manager can be a great way of storing your strong random passwords meaning you only have to remember one master password.
 LastPass is a great tool for managing your passwords safely and securely.

 Tips to keep your passwords safe